In April 2013 a cap was introduced to limit the

 The benefit cap is currently in place in 4 London boroughs:

-The Government intends that the cap will be introduced in all
+The cap will be introduced in other areas in two

 Back to top